EarnForex/Trading-Session-Time/README.md

 You can add multiple instances of the indicator to the same chart to customize your trading session display even more.

+The indicator supports notification alerts for a session start/end.

 ![Seven instances of colored candlestick Trading Session Time indicators on this example ETH/USD chart](https://github.com/EarnForex/Trading-Session-Time/blob/main/README_Images/trading-sessions-ethusd.png)

 A detailed description of the indicator can be found here: